 Section 19 of the FoIA obliges the School to make information pro-actively available in the form of a "publication scheme".
 This scheme will list categories, or "classes" of information that will routinely be made available without the need for a specific information request.
 The School will indicate in the scheme where it wishes to charge for providing particular categories of information.
-The scheme is published on the School's website.
+The scheme is published on the School's website: Ellwood Primary School.

-The School plans to review this scheme regularly.
 Whenever any information is provided in response to a recorded FoIA enquiry, the School will assess whether the information is suitable for wider publication.
 In general, there will be a presumption in favour of publishing such information on the School's website.